 Images taken: 2024 | 2025

-Anda is simply a great place to spend time — whether you're exploring the quiet town center, relaxing on the beach, or heading out to discover the surrounding coastline.
+Beyond the diving itself, Anda is simply a great place to spend time — whether you're exploring the quiet town centre, relaxing on the beach, or heading out to discover the surrounding coastline.
 As soon as you turn off the Bohol Circumferential Road and onto the peninsula, everything starts to slow down.
-With its small streets, quiet barangays, and laid-back pace, Anda has a real local feel.
-It’s unspoiled, welcoming, and just a genuinely pleasant place to be.
+With its small streets, quiet barangays, and laid-back pace, Anda has a strong local feel.
+It’s unspoiled, welcoming, and genuinely pleasant to be in.

-The peninsula itself is home to around 18,000 people, spread across 16 barangays that range from coastal villages to inland farming communities.
-The local economy is still rooted in traditional livelihoods, and it’s this close connection to daily life that gives Anda its authentic character.
+The peninsula is home to around 18,000 people, spread across 16 barangays ranging from coastal villages to inland farming communities.
+Daily life is still closely tied to traditional livelihoods, and it’s this connection that gives Anda much of its authentic character.

-If you’re diving locally in Panglao or following an extended dive itinerary through the region, Anda is a great option for a two- to three-day stay.
-It’s well suited to divers of all levels, and the sites are generally quiet — I’ve never seen boats crowding the same spots during my visits.
-Marine life is healthy, especially around the coral gardens, where I’ve regularly spotted green turtles, octopus, frogfish, vibrant nudibranchs, and even the occasional great barracuda cruising out in the blue.
+As part of a wider Bohol dive itinerary, Anda works particularly well as a two- to three-day stop.
+It’s suitable for divers of all levels, and the sites are generally quiet — I’ve never seen boats crowding the same spots during my visits.
+Marine life is healthy, especially around the coral gardens, where I regularly see green turtles, octopus, frogfish, colourful nudibranchs, and the occasional great barracuda cruising out in the blue.

 I visit Anda regularly — it’s a short trip from my home in Dauis, Panglao.
-Of course, dive conditions vary with each visit, but I always enjoy the experience.
-From the scenic drive along the coastline and walks on Anda’s beach to the excellent diving, what stands out most is just how peaceful this place is.
-It’s a genuinely good place to slow down and spend some time.
+Conditions naturally vary from visit to visit, but I always enjoy the experience.
+From the scenic coastal drive and walks along Anda’s beach to the quality of the diving, what stands out most is how peaceful the place feels.
+It’s a genuinely good location to slow down and spend some time.

 Dive Map - Anda